Viral-Doshi/Gesture-Controlled-Virtual-Mouse/README.md

 # Gesture Controller &nbsp;[![](https://img.shields.io/badge/python-3.7+-blue.svg)](https://www.python.org/downloads/) [![platform](https://img.shields.io/badge/platform-windows-green.svg)](https://github.com/xenon-19/Gesture_Controller)

 Gesture Controller makes human computer interaction simple by making use of Hand Gestures and Voice Commands.
 The computer requires almost no direct contact.
 All i/o operations can be virtually controlled by using static and dynamic hand gestures along with a voice assistant.
 This project makes use of the state-of-art Machine Learning and Computer Vision algorithms to recognize hand gestures and voice commands, which works smoothly without any additional hardware requirments.
-It leverages models such as CNN implemented by MediaPipe running on top of pybind11.
+It leverages models such as CNN implemented by [MediaPipe](https://github.com/google/mediapipe) running on top of pybind11.
 It consists of two modules: One which works direct on hands by making use of MediaPipe Hand detection, and other which makes use of Gloves of any uniform color.
 Currently it works on Windows platform.

 # Features
  _click on dropdown to know more_
 ### Gesture Recognition:
 <details>
-<summary>Palm</summary>
+<summary>Neutral Gesture</summary>
  <figure>
   <img src="https://github.com/xenon-19/Gesture_Controller/blob/9be82cfc75aa4c04fff0e12dd4de853f9d83a101/demo_media/palm.gif" alt="Palm" width="711" height="400"><br>
   <figcaption>Neutral Gesture.
 Used to halt/stop execution of current gesture.</figcaption>